Owen Power leads crop of young stars expected to boost Canada's men's Olympic hockey team | CBC Sports

 "Any team that I've ever been on, that has had that success, has had that balance," Staal, 37, said of the blend between fresh-faced newcomers, players in their prime and the sage greybeards.

 The deadline to name the team is Monday.
-From there, Hockey Canada is expected to host a men's Olympic training camp next week in Switzerland before travelling onto Beijing.
+From there, Hockey Canada is expected to host a men's Olympic training camp next week in Switzerland before travelling to Beijing.

-With former Jack Adams Trophy winner Claude Julien behind the bench, Canada opens the tournament on Feb.
-10 against Germany.
-The Canadians then clash with the United States on Feb.
-11.

 Team USA general manager John Vanbiesbrouck has embraced a full-on youth movement, naming 15 NCAA players to the Olympic roster.
 Team Canada GM Shane Doan is not expected to go that far, but here's a breakdown of some of the young guns in contention for Canadian roster spots.